 But you iterate over all indices up to

 len(l)-1 = 6-1 = 5 and the index 5 does not exist in the list after removing elements in a previous iteration.

-You can simply fix this with a short list comprehension statement that accomplishes the same thing:
+You can fix this with a simple list comprehension statement that accomplishes the same thing:

 l = [x for x in l if x]